Our work falls under three priority investment areas. Listed below are the programs supported by United Way Program Staff.

-FamilyWize Prescription Savings - A free prescription discount program for those without prescription coverage.
+FamilyWize Prescription Savings - Now merged with SingleCare, this is a free prescription discount program.
 There is no enrollment and everyone is eligible.
 Just show the card at your local pharmacy.

-Free Tax Preparation Assistance - Keep every dollar of your refund and apply for EITC by letting United Way prepare your taxes for free!
+Free Tax Preparation Assistance - United Way volunteers assist individuals preparing their taxes for free!

 Poverty Simulation - A powerful and enlightening opportunity to discover the challenges and struggles families in poverty deal with every day in Knox County.

 Emergency Food and Shelter Program - The Knox County Commissioners and United Way of Knox County Ohio, Inc partner in leading the Emergency Food and Shelter Program in Knox County, which supports the community in allocating Federal funds to supplement emergency food and shelter programs in the county.